kellykim2/comp490P2/README.md

 09/11/2016 created index.htm
-09/11/2016 modified simple.cgi to display all env var 09/11/2016 modified index.htm to pass values 09/11/2016 modified simple.cgi to also display customized msg using GET 09/12/2016 pushed all commited changes
+09/11/2016 modified simple.cgi to display all env var 09/11/2016 modified index.htm to pass values 09/11/2016 modified simple.cgi to also display customized msg using GET from local env.

-To be added
-consumption of filesystem
-consumption of remote server
+09/12/2016 pushed all commited changes

 </pre>